Dp-minimality: invariant types and dp-rank: Abstract

 \section{Abstract}

-We try to analyse general invariant types in dp-minimal theories in terms of finitely satisfiable and definable ones.
-We prove in particular that an invariant dp-minimal type is either finitely satisfiable or definable and that a definable version of the (p,q)-theorem holds in dp-minimal theories of small or medium directionality.
-In an Appendix with Sergei Starchenko, we prove that in dp-minimal theories with Skolem functions, every non-forking formula extends to a definable type.
+This paper has two parts.
+In the first one, we prove that an invariant dp-minimal type is either finitely satisfiable or definable.
+We also prove that a definable version of the (p,q)-theorem holds in dp-minimal theories of small or medium directionality.